erikthedeveloper/OneTimeNote/README.md

 1. Clone the repo git@github.com:Pathsofdesign/OneTimeNote.git
 2. Create a new MySQL database
 3. Run 'composer install' from the CLI
-4. Edit app/config/app.php and add database credentials
+4. Edit database credentials in app/config/database.php
-5. Adjust environment settings in app/bootstrap/start.php
+5. Edit environment settings in app/bootstrap/start.php
+6  Edit Access-Control-Allow-Origin URL in app/filters.php
+7  Edit 'NOTE_SITE' Config in app/OneTimeNote/OneTimeNoteServiceProvider.php to the URL our application should allow API requests from via CORS.
-6. Configure mail settings in app/config/mail.php
+8. Configure mail settings in app/config/mail.php
-7. Run Laravel migration 'php artisan migrate' from the CLI
+9. Run Laravel migration 'php artisan migrate' from the CLI

 **The person creating the note must take care how they share the URL.*